WitchingHr/signup-form/README.md

  - Using JS to add CSS attributes on :invalid inputs after form submission
  - Adding @media rules to CSS to create desktop and various mobile layouts
  - Overriding default browser styles (ie: autofill)
+ - Creating custom validity functions to check for password mismatch
+ - Utilizing RegEx to create pattern validation on input values

 ## Image
 Picture of Earth is Free to Use under the Creative Commons Zero license and can be found at https://www.pexels.com/photo/planet-earth-220201/